open-telemetry/opentelemetry-python-contrib/instrumentation/opentelemetry-instrumentation-confluent-kafka/README.rst

 .. |pypi| image:: https://badge.fury.io/py/opentelemetry-instrumentation-confluent-kafka.svg
    :target: https://pypi.org/project/opentelemetry-instrumentation-confluent-kafka/

 This library allows tracing requests made by the confluent-kafka library.
+This OpenTelemetry library is not written or supported by Confluent.

 Installation
 ------------